Generates a navigable book-like structure to a collection of jupyter notebooks

 The main function in this module is called

-- adds a badge cell to each notebook, with links to opening the notebooks in different platforms or formats.
-For instance, on can include a Google Colab badge and a Binder badge, with links to opening each notebook in these cloud computing plataforms (if the notebooks are hosted in github.com), a badge for showing slides as exported with
+adds a badge cell to each notebook, with links to opening the notebooks in different platforms or formats.
+For instance, one can include a Google Colab badge and a Binder badge, with links to opening each notebook in these cloud computing plataforms, a badge for showing slides as exported with

 nbconvert, and so on.